 On the list of things I don’t really have time for, but want to do anyway, is spend more time reading about the mechanics and craft of teaching.
 I am particularly interested in issues of course development and planning, active learning, student engagement, and assessment.
-I sent out a tweet for book suggestions and in the first couple hours it was posted more people boosted the signal through retweets than suggested bibliography, though suggestions did begin to trickle in.

 - Ken Bain, What The Best College Teachers Do (Harvard 2004)

 - Peter Brown at al., Make It Stick (Harvard 2014)

 - Jessamyn Neuhaus, Geeky Pedagogy: A Guide for Intellectuals, Introverts, and Nerds Who Want to be Effective Teachers (West Virginia 2019)